wvpv/dadverbs/Dadverbs.md

 4. <a id="13:4"></a> If you can't remember what clothes you wore a week ago, others won't remember either.
 We're often confident we know what others think about us, but most of the time we get ourselves worked up for nothing.
 5. <a id="13:5"></a> It's good to consider who is behind the camera.
 We often think we are seeing what we are seeing, but in reality, we see what the camera operators, producers, and directors want us to see.
 6. <a id="13:6"></a> There's a chance that the Yahootie actually did do it.
 Mom said so.
+7. <a id="13:7"></a> If I see you littering, I'll assume you're a terrible person who doesn't care about anything.
+Why not hold on to it until you get to a trash can?
+Hey smoker, I'm gazing angrily in your direction.

 ## 14. Tools <a id="14"></a>